 If you’re really serious about running, the best way to analyze your gait is to visit a specialty running store.
 You can get a full gait analysis as you run on a treadmill and identify the type of running shoes and support best for your running style.

-In addition to those key stats, we also look at the shoe’s stability features, flexibility, and energy return to help you find one you’ll love.
+In addition to those key stats, we look at the shoe’s stability features, flexibility, and energy return to help you find one you’ll love.
 To see the data, click to read the men’s review or women’s review on any shoes below.

 While all these variables may sound complicated, particularly if you’re new to the sport, keep the following five golden rules in mind.